vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 Voila! we can now save and retrieve records to a relation we defined outside Nectar from Nectar models without actually modifying Nectar code.

+## VIEW LAYER ##

-__VIEW LAYER__: Now that we can save the user likes, we should probably add an interface for the user to like them as well.
+ Now that we can save the user likes, we should probably add an interface for the user to like them as well.
 Which leads us to the first shortcoming, in our current approach, we can replace existing views but right now we don't have anything for adding to an existing view(Please leave us a note [here](https://github.com/vinsol/nectarcommerce/pull/48) if you know of a clean & performant method to do this).
-I also suspect most of us will end up overriding the existing views to something more custom then updating it piecemeal via extensions but I digress.
+I also suspect most of us will end up overriding the existing views to something more custom then updating it piecemeal via extensions.
 For now let's have a page where we list all the products and user can mark them as liked or unlike the previously liked ones.

 __controller__